 - San Gabriel Blvd. from south city limits to north city limits

 - Valley Blvd. from east city limits to west city limits

 Federally funded projects are located on Federal Aid Routes.
 They are programmed projects with FHWA, CALTRANS, SCAG, and Metro through Program Metro.
-They are coordinated and managed by the City Engineer and the Senior Engineer.
+They are coordinated and managed by the Engineering Divisions.
 They are also part of the Capital Improvement Plan.

 Federal Aid Routes can qualify for various federal matching funds for improvements if the funds ever become available.

 - New Avenue is located at post mile 24.89

 - Del Mar Avenue is located at post mile 25.30